olexatourko/open-tech-pay/README.md

 ## Open Pay
 A web application for sharing local tech industry compensation.
 The key project goal is to close the pay information gap by providing detailed data for a specific region.

-Overall, I hope this gives employees and employers objective data with witch to make informed career and compensation decisions.
+ This project aims to freely provide compensation data to students, employees, and employers in the local tech industry so they can make informed career and hiring decisions.

 ### Key Project Features